-If you have a question not answered here, please submit it to Ask an Engineer or call 800-884-4967.
+If you have a question not answered here, please contact us.

 PID is an acronym for Proportional, Integral, and Derivative.
 It is a three mode control action where the temperature controller has time proportioning, integral (reset), and derivative (rate) action.